tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 The Arcane Lock remains until you dismiss it, the door is destroyed, or until the ward is defeated, such as by the Knock ritual or a successful Strength or Sleight of Hand check.
 Wherever you are, you instantly know if your Arcane Lock is defeated by one of these methods.

-**Skill Check**: Your Arcana skill check, with a +5 bonus, sets the DC for Sleight of Hand checks or Strength checks made to open the door.
+**Skill Check:** Your Arcana skill check, with a +5 bonus, sets the DC for Sleight of Hand checks or Strength checks made to open the door.

 #### Change Self

-**Casting Time/Duration**: 1 minute**/**1 hour
+**Casting Time/Duration:** 1 minute**/**1 hour

-**Market/Component Cost**: 250 gp**/**50 gp and 1 recovery
+**Market/Component Cost:** 250 gp**/**50 gp and 1 recovery

-**Effect**: You take on the appearance of a humanoid of your size.
+**Effect:** You take on the appearance of a humanoid of your size.
 You can also alter the appearance of your clothing, armor, and equipment, all of which must remain present and maintain the same general shape.
 You retain your statistics in your new form.
 Creatures viewing or interacting with you can make an Insight check (DC 10 + your Arcana skill check modifier) to detect the deception.

 _Ritual Scroll_: You can perform this ritual as a standard action if you do so from a scroll.
 If you do so, the ritual costs you 1 additional recovery, and the DC to see through the deception is 5 + your Arcana skill check modifier.

 #### Deathly Shroud

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: When you complete this ritual, all creatures except for intelligent undead perceive you as undead.
+**Effect:** When you complete this ritual, all creatures except for intelligent undead perceive you as undead.
 You are seen as having the undead type by any undead of Intelligence 9 or lower.
 Powers and wards that affect the undead type affect you as well.

 | Arcana Skill Check Result | Duration |
 | ------------------- | -------- |